About KAP

 Medicine dose can be adjusted based on clients’ effects and outcomes

-NOT offered at One Heart Mental Health Collaborative
+Offered at One Heart Mental Health Collaborative's Eastgate location